Practice resources and research on adult sex offenders

-Briggs, David and Kennington, Roger
+Briggs, D. and Kennington, R.

 Jessica Kingsley, 2006Draws on developments in cognitive-behavioural therapy and emphasises the need to incorporate practice-based research and clinical experience in intervention strategies.
 Argues the importance of customising interventions and describes how to tailor treatment according to individual client's needs.
 Chapters include: sex offender treatment - what works with whom?; managing client motivation to change; managing cognitive distortions; managing deviant sexual interest; managing victim empathy; managing social functioning; relapse prevention and self-regulation; work with non-abusing partners; and, online sexual activity.
 Includes a list of resources